JJGO/macOS-setup/README.md

 ## Usage

-On first run you need to do `make first`
+On first run you need to do `make init`

 On subsequent runs just `make main`